no products in the cart

 Most growers use only feminized seeds and some have never even seen a male plant in their lives.
 Many young cultivators cannot even remember a time when only regular cannabis seeds were available.

-To cultivate from seeds, the only solution was to start with twice as many plants.
+Growing weed from seeds was only possible by starting with twice as many plants.
 To obtain, for example, 10 female plants, it was necessary to plant 20 regular seeds.
 It was, of course, impossible to predict exactly the number of female plants and there were often good or bad surprises.
 It was easily possible to end up with no female plants out of a pack of ten!

 For growers who had the opportunity, the best solution for growing only females was to obtain cuttings of female plants or to take clones themselves from selected mother plants.
 However, not all growers can afford to produce their own cuttings.
 You must have an indoor growing space with specific lighting and the possibility of growing over a long period after selecting one or more mother plants.
 It is not always easy to make your own cuttings and growers need to know a number of techniques.
 These are the reasons that led to seed banks producing feminized seeds.